cloudstax/firecamp/catalog/redis/README.md

-The FireCamp Redis container is based on Debian Jessie.
+The FireCamp Redis container is based on the [official Redis image](https://hub.docker.com/_/redis/).
 The data volume will be mounted to the /data directory inside container.
 The redis data will be stored under /data/redis.

 ## Redis Mode